sjayanna/sjayanna.github.io/about/index.md

 ---
 <img src="http://www.gravatar.com/avatar/0687e6637524442617cc342a1ee4755c?s=200">

 Sid is passionate about technology, social entrepreneurship, product development, startups and good design.
-I love to use technology to help improve communities.

 Below are somethings which I have worked or working on.